gr-qft/traffic-light/README.md

 ### Comments

 - I would want to clarify what is meant precisely in the problem: _the time of red and green_ should be equal.
 In the current implementation they are, but I don't know if yellow light should be treated in any specific way.
+I think a good solution to this issue would be to allow the app to adjust the fraction of the total time that the yellow light takes up.

 - It would probably be nice to add transition to the app.